 Short answer: No. There is no such thing as a “certified appraisal.”
 Appraisers themselves are accredited through a professional organization.
 This ensures that their appraisal work follows strict standards of quality and performance.
 I follow the Appraisal Foundation’s current Uniform Standards of Professional Appraisal Practice (USPAP).

 The Financial Institutions Reform, Recovery and Enforcement Act of 1989 recognizes USPAP as the generally accepted appraisal standards and requires USPAP compliance for appraisers in federally related transactions.
 State Appraiser Certification and Licensing Boards; federal, state, and local agencies, appraisal services; and appraisal trade associations require compliance with USPAP.

 What is your fee structure?

 I offer both hourly rates and set fees for standard services.
 Custom projects can be negotiated.

 Back to Top

 We offer several different additional services to help with your collection.
-If you’re interested in selling, we can recommend local retailers who may be interested in buying your collection.
-We can partner with you on Internet auction and sales sites, such as eBay.
+If you’re interested in selling, we can recommend local retailers who may be interested in buying your collection, or international auction houses for maximum exposure.
 We can work through the appropriate collector’s media to advertise and sell your collection.
 See our Services page for other things we can do for you.

 Back to Top